open-telemetry/opentelemetry.io/content/en/docs/zero-code/php.md

 $demo->run();
 ```

-In the example above we define `DemoClass`, then register `pre` and `post` hook
+The previous example defines `DemoClass`, then registers `pre` and `post`
-functions on its `run` method.
-The hook functions will run before and after each
+hook functions on its `run` method.
+The hook functions run before and after
-execution of the `DemoClass::run()` method.
-The `pre` function starts and
+each execution of the `DemoClass::run()` method.
+The `pre` function starts
-activates a span, and the `post` function ends it.
+and activates a span, while the `post` function ends it.

-If an exception was thrown by `DemoClass::run()`, the `post` function will
+If `DemoClass::run()` throws an exception, the `post` function
-record it, without affecting exception propagation.
+records it without affecting exception propagation.

 ## Next steps